pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --chapter-merge-threshold=<number>
     Threshold for merging almost consecutive ordered chapter parts in milliseconds (default: 100).
 Some Matroska files with ordered chapters have inaccurate chapter end timestamps, causing a small gap between the end of one chapter and the start of the next one when they should match.
     If the end of one playback part is less than the given threshold away from the start of the next one then keep playing video normally over the chapter change instead of doing a seek.

 --colorkey=<number>
     Changes the colorkey to an RGB value of your choice.
 0x000000 is black and 0xffffff is white.
-Only supported by the fbdev, svga, vesa, xmga, xover, xv (see ``--vo=xv:ck``) and directx video output
+Only supported by the fbdev, svga, vesa, xmga, xover, xv (see ``--vo=xv:ck``) and directx video output drivers.
-    drivers.

 --nocolorkey
     Disables colorkeying.
 Only supported by the fbdev, svga, vesa, xmga, xover, xv (see ``--vo=xv:ck``) and directx video output drivers.

 --consolecontrols, --no-consolecontrols
     ``--no-consolecontrols`` prevents the player from reading key events from standard input.
 Useful when reading data from standard input.
-    This is automatically enabled when - is found on the command line.
+This is automatically enabled when ``-`` is found on the command line.
 There are situations where you have to set it manually, e.g. if you open ``/dev/stdin`` (or the equivalent on your system), use stdin in a playlist or intend to read from stdin later on via the loadfile or loadlist slave commands.

 --correct-pts, --no-correct-pts
     Switches MPlayer to a mode where timestamps for video frames are calculated differently and video filters which add new frames or modify timestamps of existing ones are supported.
 Now enabled automatically for most common file formats.
 The more accurate timestamps can be visible for example when playing subtitles timed to scene changes with the ``--ass`` option.
 Without ``--correct-pts`` the subtitle timing will typically be off by some frames.
 This option does not work correctly with some demuxers and codecs.

 --crash-debug
     DEBUG CODE.